Phenomenology of laminar acoustic streaming jets: Derivation of the equations for the acoustic field radiated by a plane circular transducer

 \subsection{Analytical expressions of the acoustic fields on the transducer axis}

 Except at particular points in the fluid domain, the integral expressions for $p_{ac}$ and $\bm{u_{ac}}$ derived in the previous section cannot be computed analytically in the entire $x > 0$ domain, and shall thus be evaluated numerically.
-It is nevertheless possible to obtain analytical expressions for $p_{ac}$, $\bm{u_{ac}}$ and $\bm{I}$ on the acoustic axis, which prove useful when checking the numerical computations of Eqs.~\eqref{eq:lossy_Rayleigh_integral_pressure} and \eqref{eq:lossy_Rayleigh_integral_velocity}.
+It is nevertheless possible to obtain analytical expressions for $p_{ac}$, $\bm{u_{ac}}$ and $\bm{I}$ on the acoustic axis; these expressions prove useful for checking the numerical computations of Eqs.~\eqref{eq:lossy_Rayleigh_integral_pressure} and \eqref{eq:lossy_Rayleigh_integral_velocity}.